directus/directus/docs/getting-started/introduction.md

 **Internal Tool Builder**\
 The whole team can build custom apps!
-Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, marketing _or anything else._
+Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, marketing, _or anything else._

 **Data Management and Analytics**\
 Establish _a single source of truth_ for all data.
 Build no-code analytics dashboards to gain insights into company KPIs and other metrics.
 Coalesce previously siloed department data.

 <!--
-mention SaaS in there

 :::tip Ready to dive-in?

 Get a Project running in minutes.
 Learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart/).